Access, auth, and limits

 }

-// Check the server's README for the exact "command" and required env vars.Some MCP servers require an API key.
-Check the source page for setup: loops.so/docs/mcp.
+// Claude Code (one-liner): claude mcp add loops <YOUR_MCP_URL> --transport httpSome MCP servers require an API key.
+Check the source page for setup: mcp.loops.so.

 Does Loops MCP cost extra?